-Peace Corps Agriculture Volunteers fill a niche in economically challenged and food insecure communities in Senegal.
-Volunteers extend farming methods to community growers who work on smallholder family farms—farms that rely on family labor.
-They assist smallholder farmers and their families to adopt improved crop cultivation technologies and practices, conservation agriculture, home gardening, improved soil/water conservation, post-harvest management and farm management.
-Also, Volunteers assist household members—particularly women—to access, cook and eat more nutrient-rich foods to improve their and their families’ nutrition.
-Urban agriculture Volunteers work with individuals with less space to produce vegetables through micro gardening techniques.
-They may work with hospitals to develop gardens for patients and schools to introduce youth to agriculture.
+Peace Corps Urban Agriculture Extension Agent Volunteers fill a niche in economically challenged and food insecure communities in Senegal.
+Volunteers extend farming methods to community growers who work on smallholder family farms – small farms that rely on family labor.
+They assist smallholder farmers and their family members in adapting to climate change through the adoption of improved crop cultivation technologies and practices, conservation agriculture, gardening, improved soil and water conservation, improved post-harvest management and farm management.
+Volunteers assist household members—particularly women—to access, cook, and eat more diverse, nutritious foods to improve their and their families’ nutrition.

-1. Increase Master Farmers' and other male, female and youth farmers' capacity to sustainably cultivate improved varieties of staple crops for home consumption and income.
+1. Increase farmers’ capacity to sustainably cultivate improved varieties of staple crops for home consumption and income.

 To tackle food insecurity, Urban Agriculture Volunteers are trained to work on:

-- Sustainable, environmentally sound, and nutrition-sensitive agriculture for greater food security in some of Senegal’s poorest communities
+- Sustainable, environmentally sound, nutrition-sensitive agriculture for greater food security in some of Senegal’s poorest communities

 - Development of locally sustainable sources of improved seed varieties